MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 3. **Complete Windows setup**:
    - Follow the on-screen instructions during the out-of-box experience (OOBE) to install Windows 10/11 Pro or Enterprise (version *20H2* or later).

-### Install Surface Hub 2S drivers and firmware
+### Install Surface Hub 2S drivers & firmware

-- After installing Windows, ensure the device is up-to-date by installing the [drivers and firmware for Windows 10/11 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974).
+- After installing Windows, ensure the device is up-to-date by installing the [drivers & firmware for Windows 10/11 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974).
 - Reboot the device, keep it on for an hour, then reboot again without prompt.
 This ensures the firmware is fully updated.

 ### Configure recommended settings